Library Services During our Phased Reopening

 - Wash hands often or use hand sanitizer and avoid touching your eyes and mouth.
 Sanitizing stations are provided throughout the buildings.

 - No food or beverages are permitted at this time.

-We are accepting online and phone requests for books and other physical items.
-Selected libraries offer curbside, contactless holds pickup.
+We are accepting online and phone requests for books and other physical items at the Gayton, Glen Allen and Sandston Branch libraries.
+They also offer curbside, contactless holds pickup.
 These libraries also accept returns on specific days:

 |Holds Line||Holds Pickup Hours||Returns Accepted|

 |Gayton Branch Library||(804) 501-1965||(804) 501-1965||Mon – Sat 10 am – 6 pm||Tue, Thu, Sat 10 am – 6 pm|

 |Glen Allen Branch Library||(804) 501-1959||(804) 501-1959||Mon – Sat 10 am – 6 pm||Tue, Thu, Sat 10 am – 6 pm|

 |Sandston Branch Library||(804) 501-1995||(804) 501-1995||Mon – Sat 10 am – 6 pm||Tue, Thu, Sat 10 am – 6 pm|

 Beginning July 20, Fairfield, Libbie Mill, North Park, Tuckahoe, Twin Hickory, and Varina libraries are open to the public.
 Holds can be picked up at the drive-through window, if available, or inside during business hours.
 Contact your library to arrange curbside services, if needed.
 Items can also be returned inside, at the drive-through, or at exterior book-drops.